pharmpy/pharmpy/docs/modeling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Applying an approximate t-distribution transformation of etas is analogous to a boxcox transformation.
 The input
 is a list of etas, and if no list is provided all etas will be transformed.
+See
+:py:func:`pharmpy.modeling.tdist`.

 .. jupyter-execute::